Last modified: Aug 13, 2024

 CCS Combo 2

-It has a round shape with two additional DC pins below the type 2 connector.
+Used in Europe, it has a round shape with two additional DC pins below the Type 2 connector.
 It can deliver up to 350 kW of power with a maximum of 920 Volts.
-This version is used in Europe on all brands.

 CCS Combo 2 port with Type 2 for AC charging